gnbPlusPlus/CS360-Android-Mobile-Development/README.md

 Consider the full app design and development process from initial planning to finalization.
 Where did you have to innovate to overcome a challenge?
 --
 I "innovated" by toning down my original UI design.
 This might sound counterintuitive, but it was a valuable lesson in designing with development in mind, because when I sat down to work with my wireframe, I felt overwhelmed.
 For future designs, I'll think about how layouts lend themselves to placing (and moving) different visual elements.
-Innovation can then be born from creating development-friendly designs that don't have to sacrifice visual appeal.
+Innovation can then be born from creating development-friendly designs that don't have to sacrifice visual appeal or functionality.

 In what specific component of your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?
 --